Picture Books about Communication and Listening

-Browse 35 of the best communication books for children to promote communication in the classroom.
-They emphasise effective communication techniques to avoid misunderstanding and build trust.
+These picture books about communication emphasise effective communication techniques to avoid misunderstanding and build trust.

 Effective communication avoids misunderstandings, builds trust and healthy relationships.
 The two sides of effective communication in the classroom involve sharing opinions and listening to the ideas of others.
 Non-verbal communication, what you don’t say, is as important as what you say.

-As mentioned, communication is not only important for getting our thoughts across.
+Communication is not only important for getting our thoughts across.
 It is about listening carefully to others and responding appropriately.
-In the classroom, we want to prevent gossiping, teasing, bragging, and an aggress tone.
-Communication with kindness and sensitivity will promote what your students are saying is important.
+In the classroom, we want to prevent gossiping, teasing, bragging, and an aggressive tone.
+Communication with kindness and sensitivity shows what you are saying is important.

-This collection of the best communication books highlight different communication methods.
+These picture books about communication highlight different communication methods.
 You will find characters:

-You will also find characters who are not effective communicators.
-They may use negative methods which leads to misunderstandings and hurt feelings.
+You will also find characters who are ineffective communicators.
+They may use negative methods, which leads to:

 - What does it mean to be an effective communicator?